csl-lab-upenn/csl-lab-upenn.github.io/_members/ashley-francisco.md

 ---
 name: Ashley Francisco
 image: images/AshleyFrancisco.jpg
-role: phd
+role: masters
+group: alum
 ---

-Ashley graduated from Dartmouth college with a degree in Computer science modified with Neuroscience.
+Ashley graduated from Dartmouth college with a degree in Computer science x Neuroscience.
 She is interested in the intersection of computer science and mental health research, more specifically, how we can use language to better understand our mental health.